fusefs — File

 number of FUSE operations currently being processed by daemons.

-FreeBSD implementation of the FUSE userspace file
+the FreeBSD implementation of the FUSE userspace

-system framework (see
+file system framework (see

 https://github.com/libfuse/libfuse)